Visitors, especially family, are important to the comfort and general well-being of our patients.

 - All visitors must be 18 or older.

-- Only one visitor per day is allowed during visiting hours for inpatients.
+- Two visitors per day are allowed during visiting hours for inpatients.
+The visitors may be together to visit a patient.

 - All people in a MaineGeneral facility must wear a disposable mask.
-Cloth masks are no longer acceptable.
 If you do not have a disposable mask, we will give you one.

-- Inpatient visiting hours are Monday - Sunday, 1 to 4 p.m.
-The visitor and patient must remain masked at all times during the visit, and the visitor may not eat or drink while in the patient’s room or any patient area.
+- Inpatient visiting hours are Monday - Sunday, 11 a.m. to 7 p.m.
+Visitors and patients must remain masked at all times during the visit, and the visitors may not eat or drink while in the patient’s room or any patient area.

 For all outpatient areas and clinics (including lab, imaging, same day surgery, OB clinic appointments):